GM sidesteps economic headwinds; Q3 profit jumps nearly 37% - NewsBreak

 The auto industry has been trying to get more chips ever since.
 Windau wrote that the virus is still affecting the supply chain and could cause further issues.

-GM CEO Mary Barra told analysts that although parts supplies are improving, the company faces challenges to get chips and other parts.
-“It's still very tight,” she said.
-“Even a small hiccup usually has an impact.”

-GM's joint venture in China is recovering from pandemic lockdowns, with about $330 million in equity income versus $270 million last quarter.
+GM's joint venture in China is recovering from pandemic lockdowns, with about $300 million in equity income versus a $100 million loss last quarter.

 The company's Cruise autonomous vehicle unit lost nearly $500 million as it expands a self-driving ride-hailing service from San Francisco into Austin, Texas, and Phoenix.
 There also was an accounting change for employee stock compensation.
 The company said it expects Cruise to generate $1 billion in revenue in 2025.